-Made With 1 Yellow Calendula Flower
+Made With One Yellow Calendula Flower

 A handmade dried flower greeting card.
 Do you have a dried flower and not sure what to do with it?
-Here's a pressed flower project to make with a dried yellow Calendula flower.
-A pressed flower makes a beautiful greeting card.
+Here's a pressed flower project to make with a dried yellow Calendula flower, a pressed flower makes a beautiful greeting card.

 Dried and pressed flowers make great flower projects.
 Card making is so much fun and this card is easy to make.

-Creating cards from dried or pressed flowers definitely make special greeting cards, and that's a gift in itself.
+Creating cards from dried or pressed flowers definitely make special greeting cards and that's a gift in itself.
 A lot better than any store bought greeting cards you can buy.

 handmade card making ideas have become very popular, creating all kinds of

 great greeting cards.
 Fancy ones and plain ones from scrap pieces of paper or

 other bits of materials, it's amazing what you can design when making handmade dried flower cards.

 A handmade dried flower card.
 Have you ever thought of card making ideas that are made from